Infinitesimal: Logical properties

 The method of constructing infinitesimals of the kind used in nonstandard analysis depends on the model and which collection of axioms are used.
 We consider here systems where infinitesimals can be shown to exist.

 In 1936 Maltsev proved the compactness theorem.
 This theorem is fundamental for the existence of infinitesimals as it proves that it is possible to formalise them.
 A consequence of this theorem is that if there is a number system in which it is true that for any positive integer n there is a positive number x such that 0 < x < 1/n, then there exists an extension of that number system in which it is true that there exists a positive number x such that for any positive integer n we have 0 < x < 1/n.
 The possibility to switch "for any" and "there exists" is crucial.
-The first statement is true in the real numbers as given in ZFC set theory : for any positive integer n it is possible to find a real number between 1/n and zero, but this real number depends on n.
-Here, one chooses n first, then one finds the corresponding x.
-In the second expression, the statement says that there is an x (at least one), chosen first, which is between 0 and 1/n for any n.
+The first statement is true in the real numbers as given in ZFC set theory: for any positive integer n it is possible to find a real number between 1/n and zero, but this real number depends on n.
+Here, one chooses n initially, then one finds the corresponding x.
+In the second expression, the statement says that there is an x (at least one), chosen firstly, which is between 0 and 1/n for any n.
 In this case x is infinitesimal.
 This is not true in the real numbers (R) given by ZFC.
 Nonetheless, the theorem proves that there is a model (a number system) in which this is true.
 The question is: what is this model?
 What are its properties?
 Is there only one such model?

-There are in fact many ways to construct such a one-dimensional linearly ordered set of numbers, but fundamentally, there are two different approaches:
+There are many ways to construct such a one-dimensional linearly ordered set of numbers, but there are two fundamentally different approaches: